egeetas/KeyGo/README.md

 - **User Verification & Security**: Advanced authentication for safe and secure rentals.
 - **Smart Analytics & Insights**: Rental history tracking, cost management, and personalized recommendations.
 - **Interactive UI & UX**: Smooth and visually appealing interface for an engaging experience.
-- **Diverse Fleet Availability**: Various car options tailored to different needs and budgets.
+- **Diverse Car Availability**: Various car options are assigned to different needs and budgets.

 ## Platform
 - Developed for **all mobile platforms** using **Flutter**.